sstark/gjfy/README.md

 linux distribution repository (e. g. `apt-get install golang-go`) or download it from the [go home page](https://golang.org/dl/).

-Download the code and run "go build", it will create a single binary file for easy deployment.
+Download the code and run `make`, it will create a single binary file for easy deployment.

-`go get github.com/sstark/gjfy` will also work.

 Installation
 ------------